Boris Bernaskoni: Projects

+Matrex

 Matrex was built at the Skolkovo Innovation Center in 2015 near the Skoltech Complex.
 This project provides a basis for the development of informational and energy efficient technologies, with a special emphasis on transparency of space and work.
 The mixed-use building combines Class A and startup offices, apartments, the transforming hall, the spiral museum (exhibit spiral), the restaurant.
 The truncated pyramid contains an internal space in the form of a giant Matryoshka, or Russian nestling doll.